whiskeyjimbo/CheckMate/README.md

 - `name`: The group identifier
 - `tags`: Additional tags specific to this group (combined with site tags)
 - `hosts`: List of hosts in this group
+  - `host`: The hostname or IP to monitor
+  - `tags`: Additional tags specific to this host
 - `checks`: List of service checks applied to all hosts
   - `port`: Port number to check
   - `protocol`: One of: TCP, HTTP, SMTP, DNS